 Personally, I own a vice-workbench that everyone will recognize, a priori very clever compared to the old models, but full of flaws that did not affect the older models.
 However, it remains useful for those who live in a flat.

 I also own some clamps from another brand known for its often inventive tools, although not always of higher quality.
 The problem is that it is difficult to tighten a piece of wood on the workbench with these clamps, because they come quickly stopped against the chassis under the tray.

 Moreover, to fix a part on a workbench, the woodworkers rather use this very simple tool called woodworker’s clamp, which works by jamming into the table.
-But in order for the jamming to be effective, the table must be thick enough, which is not the case with a vise-workbench.
+But in order for the jamming to be effective, the table must be thick enough, which is not the case with a vice-workbench.